 In 1993, I planned to go into journalism and weather.

 My first college major was Journalism and Broadcasting.
-I took classes and worked on a locally-aired segment, Birmingham’s Best Kept Secrets, (or something like that) through Jeff State.
+I took classes and worked on a locally-aired segment, Birmingham’s Best Kept Secrets, (or something like that) through Jefferson State Community College.

-The show itself was like a secret because it had maybe 80 viewers, but it was fun to run the camera, teleprompter and all things 1990’s technology.
+The show itself was really like a secret because it had maybe 80 viewers, but it was fun to run the camera, teleprompter and all things 1990’s technology.

 My tv shadowing experience was actually with Jerry Tracey at Channel 13.